hansmaast/ios-weather-app/README.md

 - When new data is fetch, the singleton gets reinitialized.

-- This is not "thread safe" (i think).
+- This is not "thread safe" (I have not really grasped this concept yet).

 #### Navigation: